 Along with a tube of silicone caulk, you'll also need to purchase a caulking gun.
 It should look like a metal device with a squeeze-type trigger that will extract the caulk from the tube for you.
 Tubes of caulk are available that you can squeeze to apply the caulk directly to a surface without the gun attachment; however, this method may result in an uneven application.

-Once your tape is in place, begin applying the caulk around your faucet.
+- Apply the caulk.
 The key to the application is to make sure that the flow of caulk never ends and is a continuous strip around the entire faucet.
 If you apply the caulk in short little lines by lifting your caulking gun away from the desired area, you may end up with bubbles in your caulk.
 Bubbles can cause cracks in the caulk, which can then lead to water seeping through.